 This ever-expanding reference list provides background on a diverse spectrum of illustrators across time, cultures, and artistic styles.

-Known for his strong sense of design and color.
+Magic Realist illustrator known for his strong sense of design and color.

-Successful commerical illustrator and founder of the Famous Artists School.
+Successful commercial illustrator and founder of the Famous Artists School.